zephinzer/devnotes/fn/development/examples/basic-application/README-EX03.md

 export FN_REGISTRY=127.0.0.1:5000
 ```

-## Undersstanding the runtime environment
+## Understanding the runtime environment
 Create a new app called reflection:

 ```bash